katat/summonjs/README.md

 ### SummonJS
 Define Node.js module dependencies in JSON format, and be able to resolve them using angular inject style.
-There is a [sample Node.js Express API](https://github.com/katat/flexform-api) built with SummonJS.
+There is a [tutorial](http://katat.github.io/2016/03/20/summonjs-express-app/) introducing how to use SummonJS to create an Express App.

 `npm install summonjs`